 Repair costs for an iPhone X range from around $279 (for screen repairs only) and can go up to $549 where other damages are involved.

-Why not sell it for cash to buy a new device?
+Why not use our iPhone Trade-in program to buy a new device?
 Get paid for your old phone through online trade-in sites like GizmoGrind.

 Where to Sell your iPhone X